 I decided I wanted to make a Healthy Peach Crisp Recipe so that I could again enjoy those flavors.
 With a few adjustments, I came up with this recipe that uses whole-grain pastry flour and lower sugar.

-In addition, rather than serving over ice cream, for a healthier alternative, consider a scoop of Greek yogurt.
+In addition, rather than serving over ice cream, for a healthier peach dessert, consider topping with a scoop of Greek yogurt.

 Ingredients for Healthy Peach Crisp Recipe

 Step 1.
 Preheat the oven to 350F.
 Spray a 1-quart baking dish with cooking spray.
 Set aside.

 Step 2.
 Peel the peaches and slice them thinly into a glass bowl.
 Drizzle lemon juice over the peaches and lightly toss to coat.

 Step 3.
 Mix sugar and one tablespoon of whole wheat pastry flour and sprinkle over peaches.
 Toss to coat.
 Set aside.

 Step 4.
 Next, prepare the crisp topping.
 Mix the flour, oats, cinnamon, and nutmeg in a bowl until well combined.
 Drizzle in olive oil.
 Mix with a pastry cutter or a fork, until a crumb starts to form.
 To test, take a tablespoon and compress the crumb mixture in your hand.
 The mixture should hold together in large crumbs.

 Step 5.
 The peaches may have released some of their juice.
 Using a slotted spoon to help drain the juice, add peaches to the baking dish.

 Step 6.
 Sprinkle with crumb topping.
 Pressing topping into large chunks before sprinkling on peaches.
 Add evenly over peaches.